-To apply for a short term leave of absence, you will need to contact an International Student Adviser on your campus by email and provide the following documentation:
+To apply for a short term leave of absence, you should apply online and provide the following documentation:

 1: A copy of your air ticket indicating the dates of your departure from and return to Australia.
 (Please note that leave in excess of 10 working days can not be granted for a short term leave of absence.
 If your intended leave is longer than this, you will need to apply for intermission for the remainder of the trimester.

 2: Documents indicating the reason for your intended leave of absence.
 This documentation will depend on why you are applying for a leave of absence.
 Please be advised that a short term leave of absence will only be approved in compelling or compassionate circumstances.
 Once you have submitted your written application and provided the documentation required, your campus ISA will assess your application.
 If your request is approved, the ISA will send you an approval letter which you should keep with you when you return to Australia in case you are asked for proof of your leave at the airport.